Quicklinks

 Election Worker Application

 All poll workers must be trained PRIOR to working the polls.
-Your options for training are our in-person workshops held prior each election, or the Texas Online Poll Worker Training.
+Your options for training are our in-person workshops held prior to each election, or the Texas Online Poll Worker Training.

 Texas Online Poll Worker Training